 What does the SOC 2 Type 1 mean for NordPass Business?

-Earlier this year NordPass Business’ Information Security Management System received the ISO/IEC 27001:2017 certification.
+In 2022, NordPass Business’ Information Security Management System received the ISO/IEC 27001:2017 certification.
 This specification certification ensures that we continuously improve, develop, and implement proper security measures and that these processes are efficient and effective.

 Security.
 The auditors check whether the organization's data storage and computing systems are adequately protected against unauthorized access or possible damage to the systems that could compromise the processing integrity, availability, confidentiality, or privacy of data.